BICYCLE HOLIDAYS and races abroad ARE AMAZING…

 …until you discover your travel insurance doesn’t actually cover cycling.

-HSBC’s travel policy is a fairly typical example of a highstreet travel insurance policy.
-It comes free with some of their bank accounts and a lot of our customers have one of these policies, but there are big gaps for cycling.
+We can look at HSBC’s travel policy as a fairly typical example of a high street travel insurance policy.
+It comes free with some of their bank accounts, and a lot of our customers have one of these policies.
+But there are big gaps for cycling.

 The HSBC policy offers no cover if you are “training for, or taking part in any race, time trial or organised sporting competition,” which means if you were taking part in a triathlon, or even just a training camp, you would be exposed.

-Excluded activities in the policy wording include “endurance events” which could mean you are not insured while taking part in longer sportives or charity rides, along with “Marathon, Ultramarathon [and] Multi-discipline events”.
+Excluded activities in the policy wording include “endurance events” which could mean you are not insured while taking part in longer sportives or charity rides, along with “adventure racing, endurance events, marathon, ultramarathon [and] multi-discipline events”.
 While an afternoon’s ride on a mountain bike would be covered, any trail not “graded as easy or moderate” would be excluded too.

-If you were to injure yourself while doing any of these activities, the travel insurance wouldn’t cover your emergency medical costs, or the costs of getting you home.
+If you were to injure yourself while doing any of these activities, the travel insurance would not cover your emergency medical costs, or the costs of getting you home.

+We’re not trying to single out any particular travel insurance provider.
 All of these exclusions are typical of a high street travel insurance policy, and come up again and again.
-They’re not intended as “small print” to get out of claims, these policies just haven’t been designed with cycling holidays in mind.
+These restrictions are not intended as “small print” to get out of claims, nor are any of these companies trying to trick you into buying something that doesn’t fit your requirements; these policies just haven’t been designed with cycling holidays or racing in mind.

 The truth is that cycling as a sport is a niche hobby, and just like if you were going on a ski holiday, you need a specialist travel insurance if you want to do it abroad.